Female shooter at YouTube HQ dead after wounding 3 others, police say

 " 'I have to get out of here,' " the woman said her colleague said.

-A witness told CNN affiliate KRON he heard two or three shots and later about 10 shots.
-He was at a Carl's Jr. fast-food restaurant across the street from an end of the YouTube building where there are tables with umbrellas on a patio.
+A witness told CNN he heard three or four shots and later more shots.
+He was in the drive-through line at a Carl's Jr. fast-food restaurant across the street from an end of the YouTube building where there are tables with umbrellas on a patio.

-A woman ran over to the Carl's Jr. with a leg wound, he said.
+A woman ran over to the Carl's Jr. with a calf wound, he said.
 People at the fast-food restaurant tried to use napkins to stop the bleeding.

+The man, who would only give his name as Jesse, said he went over to the shooting site and saw a woman drop to the ground.

+"She must have been deceased after that because I didn't hear anything after that," he said.

 Police were there quickly